JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Sonarr.md

 Scroll all the way down where you see Remote Path Mappings and click on the plus sign as pictured here.
 ![](https://i.imgur.com/VVXsBSj.png)
-`Host: lwxxx.usbx.me/username.lwxxx.usbx.me (Must be the same one as your download client)` `Remote Path: homexx/username/Stuff/Local/Downloads/ (Path where torrent client is pointed)` `Local Path: homexx/username/MergerFS/Downloads/ (path where Sonarr will look for downloads)`
+`Host: lwxxx.usbx.me/username.lwxxx.usbx.me (Must be the same one as your download client)`

+`Remote Path:/home3/usbdocs/Stuff/Local/Downloads/torrents/Deluge (Path where torrent client is pointed)`

+`Local Path:/home3/usbdocs/MergerFS/Downloads/ (path where Sonarr will look for downloads)`

 Enable Hardlinking in Media Management as pictured here:
 ![](https://i.imgur.com/aGrCGQV.png)